ATTENDING WID's 2023 WOMAN OF ACHIEVEMENT LUNCHEON

 - Recognition in the WoA printed program

-- 5 Select Seating tickets to the Woman of Achievement Luncheon
+- Five (5) Preferred Seating tickets to the WoA

 - Logo on the WID website WoA event sponsor page